How To Build Your Own Textile Print Business

 Build An Online Presence

 In this day and age, it is imperative that you have an online presence.
-The bare minimum would be a basic website that included a landing page, about you page, and contact form.
+The bare minimum would be a basic website that included a landing page, an about page, and contact form.
 The landing page should have examples of your work.
 Your about page should tell your story and gives a list of products or services you provide.
 It is very important to have a contact page so potential clients can reach you.
 A blog is another good way to engage with your customers.
 You can show trends in the industry, and give them a backstage pass to your work studio to see where the magic happens!

 Many successful print studios now have an online presence via social media.
 Their designer customers follow them via Instagram or Facebook.
 Having a social media presence is a great way to stay on the minds of your customers and show them a visual representation of your designs, and keep them up to date on possible trade shows you may be attending.
 Social media is also a great way to find new customers.

 How To Build Your Customer List